About outside school hours care (OSHC)

 The National Quality Framework permits single staff models.
 However, it is important that the service has processes in place to seek assistance if required, particularly should a child or educator become ill.
 Having school staff available, or someone reasonably close to the service who could be contacted for support, would meet this requirement.
 The service of course needs to meet the ratios for school aged children which are 1 educator to 15 children.

-Coronavirus (COVID-19) advice for early childhood services
+coronavirus (COVID-19) advice for early childhood services webpage.

 Australian Health Protection Principal Committee